0xxCodemonkey/SecretNET.NFT/README.md

 );
 ```
 ### [RevokeAll](https://0xxcodemonkey.github.io/SecretNET.NFT/html/M-SecretNET.NFT.Snip721Tx.RevokeAll.htm)
 RevokeAll is used to revoke all transfer approvals granted to an address.
-RevokeAll is provided to maintain compliance with CW-721, but the message sender can use SetWhitelistedApproval to accomplish the same thing by using none AccessLevel for transfer.
+RevokeAll is provided to maintain compliance with CW-721, but the message sender can use SetWhitelistedApproval to accomplish the same thing by using `none` [AccessLevel](https://0xxcodemonkey.github.io/SecretNET.NFT/html/T-SecretNET.NFT.AccessLevel.htm) for `transfer`.
 ``` csharp
 RevokeAll(
 	MsgRevokeAll msg,